snhwang/Unity-Watson-STT-Assistant-TTS/README.md

 # 3D Chatbot with IBM Watson Speech-To-Text, Assistant, and Text-To-Speech on Unity

 Scott Hwang

-## Notice!!!
 01/28/2020

+## Notices
+01/28/2020
+Fixed the bug involving the Service URL mentioned below.

+01/28/2020
-Sorry, the program doesn't use the service URL for Assistant correctly so only the default Dallas region works.
+Sorry, the program doesn't use the Service URL for Assistant correctly so only the default Dallas region works.
 I will upload a fixed version by tomorrow.
 I was able to get it to work using the Washington, DC and London regions once I fixed the bug.
 I will also check to make sure the instructions in the video clip for obtaining the service URL are correct.

---Scott

-12/20/2019
 ## Introduction

 The code here implements speech-to-text conversion, a conversational chatbot, and text-to-speech conversion using IBM Watson.
 This is basically an update for the the very helpful tutorial provided as an IBM developerWorks Recipe (https://developer.ibm.com/recipes/tutorials/create-a-3d-digital-human-with-ibm-watson-assistant-and-unity3d/).
 Following the instructions of the IBM Recipe doesn't work if you use the current versions of all the components.
 It was still very helpful to know all the software components I needed to create the chatbot.
 The code here only includes the audio and text components.
 As was done in the Recipe, I have used this in conjunction with SALSA LipSync (https://assetstore.unity.com/packages/tools/animation/salsa-lipsync-suite-148442) and a 3D model to create a 3D visual chatbot with moving lips during speech.
 I also initially used the free UMA 2 Unity Multipurpose Avatar (https://assetstore.unity.com/packages/3d/characters/uma-2-unity-multipurpose-avatar-35611).
 SALSA LipSync is not a free asset, so I removed it for purposes of posting it to the public.
 Since the lips weren't moving, it was pointless to have the 3D Avatar, so I removed it too.
 In addition to UMA 2, I have used this with other 3D models compatible with SALSA, including models from Reallusion and Daz3D.
 I will discuss putting in the 3D model at the end.